 To complete this tutorial, you’ll need:

-Create the Extension Files
+Create the extension files

-The quickest way to get started with your Docker Extension is to use the init
+The quickest way to get started with your Docker Extension is to use the init command of the Docker Extensions CLI:

 docker extension init my-extension

 You’ll be prompted with a few questions about the extension that you want to build.
-These questions help the CLI to generate a set of boilerplate files for you in the my-extension
+These questions help the CLI to generate a set of boilerplate files for you in the my-extension directory.

-command populates the given directory with all the files needed to define a Docker Extension:
+The init command populates the given directory with all the files needed to define a Docker Extension:

-directory, which contains a Go backend service (HTTP server) that listens on a socket and exposes the/hello
+• The vm directory, which contains a Go backend service (HTTP server) that listens on a socket and exposes the /hello endpoint that returns a JSON payload.

-, which contains information about the extension.
+• Some other files like metadata.json, which contains information about the extension.

-Build and Install the Extension
+Build and install the extension

-at the root of the extension directory.
+The init command creates a Makefile at the root of the extension directory.
 This makes it easier to build the extension for multiple platforms, install it locally, and push it to Docker Hub.

 A Docker Extension is a Docker image, so the first step is to build the extension image.

-is provided that consists of three stages: a first stage to build the backend service, a second for the React app, and a final stage where we copy the backend binary and the React assets.
-Finally, the CMD
+A multi-stage Dockerfile is provided that consists of three stages: a first stage to build the backend service, a second for the React app, and a final stage where we copy the backend binary and the React assets.
+Finally, the CMD instruction starts the backend service, using a socket to listen for requests from the React app.

-You can use docker build
+You can use docker build or the predefined make build-extension command to build the extension.

-.
+The previous command generates a Docker image named after the Docker Hub repository you provided to the init command.
+For this guide, we’re using john/my-extension.
 Feel free to use the same inputs for the purpose of this practice exercise.
 You won’t be able to push to that repository, but all the local development steps will still work.

 To install the extension in Docker Desktop, run: